jojoji54/mrRubik-privacy/BombSort-privacy-policy.md

 **Legal basis:** performance of the service, legal compliance, legitimate interest (security/fraud prevention), and consent where required (for example, ad privacy consent in certain regions).

 ## 8. Consent and Privacy Options
-BombSort integrates Google's consent flow (UMP).
+BomboBits integrates Google's consent flow (UMP).
 Where applicable, users will see a privacy consent form and/or a **“Privacy Options”** entry point to review or change choices.

 ## 9. Data Retention